duclanruen/chembooks/README.md

 # chembooks

-## Repo for usefull python tools for IUT student in Chemistry
+## Repo for usefull python example for IUT student in Chemistry

-**modules : Python modules chemtools**

-* chimieArtois.py

 **notebooks**